$\mathbb{A}^1$-connected stacky curves and the Brauer group of moduli of elliptic curves: Introduction

 In the last two sections we discuss homotopy purity and motivic cohomology for stacks and deduce applications to tame stacky curves.
 In particular, we compute the Picard group of a stacky orbifold curve (Corollary \ref{5.3}) recovering the result proved in \cite[Theorem 1.1]{lopez}.\\

-\textbf{Acknowledgements.} We thank Piotr Achinger, Joseph Ayoub and Marc Hoyois for their comments.
-The second-named author would also like to thank Marc Hoyois for helpful discussions around Lemma \ref{3.7}.\\ The first-named author was supported by the project KAPIBARA funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 802787).
+\textbf{Acknowledgements.} We thank Piotr Achinger, Joseph Ayoub and Marc Hoyois for their comments and suggestions.
+The second-named author would also like to thank Marc Hoyois for helpful discussions around Lemma \ref{3.7}.
+We are also grateful to Matthias Wendt for many suggestions and corrections which improved the paper.\\ The first-named author was supported by the project KAPIBARA funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 802787).
 The second-named author acknowledges the support of SFB 1085 Higher Invariants funded by DFG.